ManuCutillas/ngx-responsive/README.md

    1. import the Directives **Locally** in your Angular 2 component

       * With Bootstrap screen sizes.

        ```
        import { LG,MD,SM,XS } from 'responsive-directives-angular2';
        ```

-      * With multiple combinations bootstrap screen sizes and show / hide options
+      * With multiple combinations bootstrap screen sizes and show / hide options.

       ```
       import { ShowItBootstrap,HideItBootstrap } from 'responsive-directives-angular2';
       ```

-      * With Devices screen sizes
+      * With Devices screen sizes.

       ```
       import { IsDesktop,IsMobile,IsTablet } from 'responsive-directives-angular2';
       ```

-      * With custom sizes and show / hide options
+      * With custom sizes and show / hide options.

       ```
       import { ShowItSizes,HideItSizes } from 'responsive-directives-angular2';
       ```

    2. Add Directives to **Globally** Angular 2 Directives

-      - In your init App Class add All RESPONSIVE_DIRECTIVES to the global directives core of Angular 2
+      - In your init App Class add All **RESPONSIVE_DIRECTIVES** to the global directives core of Angular 2

       ```
       import {provide, PLATFORM_DIRECTIVES} from '@angular/core';
       import {ResponsiveState, ResponsiveConfig, RESPONSIVE_DIRECTIVES} from 'responsive-directives-angular2';